gh228df/Rainet-AI/README.md

 This is the heart of the AI, it decides what "good" looks like.
 Current version:

 128 * 2<sup>captured_links_player_one</sup> - 64 * 2<sup>captured_viruses_player_one</sup> - 128 * 2<sup>captured_links_player_two</sup> + 64 * 2<sup>captured_viruses_player_two</sup> + player_one_total_advancement - player_two_total_advancement + 256 * is_swap_available_player_one - 256 * is_swap_available_player_two

+Terminal conditions are triggered if either of the players wins the game by getting 4 links, which sets evaluation to (24576 + depth) / (-24576 - depth).
+The formula above cannot produce values beyond ~4096 so 16384 is selected as a safe flag to indicate a win.

 **Player One** (fir) maximizes the score
 **Player Two** (sec) minimizes it